Esubaalew/esubaalew.github.io/docs/blog/my-first-view-on-funcscript-cli.md

 # Value: []
 ```

-**Takeaway:** Don't do things unquoted.
+> Don't do things unquoted.
 Or make sure you know which behavior results in the action you executed.

 ---